MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/setup-microsoft-search.md

 There are two limited admin roles to help you support Microsoft Search – **Search admin** and **Search editor**.

 > [!NOTE]
 > Search admin role and the Search editor role only grant permissions in the Microsoft 365 admin center, not the legacy **Microsoft Search in Bing admin portal**.
-You need to be a global admin to manage Microsoft search in the legacy portal.
+You need to be a global admin to manage Microsoft Search in the legacy portal.

 Search admins directly influence the search experience for end users.
 This includes choosing the types of results you want to surface to your users.
 It may be difficult for one person to choose and create authoritative content on many different topics that users search for in an organization.
 We recommend that you leverage the expertise and knowledge of subject matter experts (SME) and other users by adding them as Search editors.